 How are you and my family?
 Did you deliver a baby?
 Our vessel arrived at Victoria safely and has arrived at Port Tacoma via Seattle on March 12th afternoon.
 We will leave Tacoma around the 22nd.
 I’m supposed to arrive at Yokohama, Japan around the 13th of April.
 After returning to Yokohama, our cargo will be discharged and moved to Port Kobe and will be discharged again from there.
 My left leg recovered completely in February but I’m suffering, because that scar is still itchy.
 I will bring some souvenirs for you and our children.
 M and K will become elder brothers and Chiyoko will also become an elder sister.
 So, be good boys and girl.

 P.S.
 I am wondering whether my brothers and uncle have passed their tests.
 So please send a letter to the Yokohama branch of my company.

 Matthew Dockrey is a Seattle-area industrial artist who works in metal, electronics, wood and textiles.
 The history of technology provides the inspiration for much of his work, and he has a special love for machines, gadgets, gears that mesh properly, and history.
 His work has been featured on the Discovery Channel, at Greenwich Observatory in London, at the annual Burning Man festival, and around the Pacific Northwest.
 Dockrey describes his work as “living at the intersection of gears and mad science.”

-When asked how Pressure + Flow tells the Prairie Line’s story, Dockery replied, “In many ways, the railroad is Tacoma’s story.
+When asked how Pressure + Flow tells the Prairie Line’s story, Dockrey replied, “In many ways, the railroad is Tacoma’s story.
 It was just another small town until the Northern Pacific made it their terminus.”
-Dockery insists that in many ways society is still moving to the frontier: “There are still such things as real estate bubbles and speculation, risk and reward, boom and bust.”
+Dockrey insists that in many ways society is still moving to the frontier: “There are still such things as real estate bubbles and speculation, risk and reward, boom and bust.”